RidwanAz/Darey.io_Devops_Project/Shell_scripting/Shell.md

 echo $name

+echo is a command used to print a text, variables or values.
-echo is a
+In this example, echo is used to print a variable which stores a value .

-In the above examples,
 **- Control Flow:** Bash provides control flow statements like if-else, for loops, while loops, and case statements to control the flow of execution in your scripts.
 These statements allow you to make decisions, iterate over lists, and execute different commands based on conditions.
 Example: Using if-else to execute script based on a conditions

 #!/bin/bash

-# Example script to check if a number is positive, negative, or zero

 read -p "Enter a number: " num